PaintSwap/samwitch-orderbook/README.md

 - The order quantity to be added to the book is limited to ~16mil
 - The maximum number of orders in the book that can ever be added is limited to 1 trillion
 - The maximum number of orders that can be added to a specific price level in its lifetime is 16 billion
+- Cannot change tick for a tokenId after it's been set

 While this order book was created for `ERC1155` NFTs it could be adapted for `ERC20` tokens.